strangetom/ingredient-parser/README.md

 Step 2 is to extract the features for each token in the sentence.
 The selected features are as follows:

 * The token
-* The index of the token in the tokenized sentence
-* The length of the tokenized sentence (rounded to the nearest multiple of 4 or 6)
 * The previous token (or an empty string if the first token)
+* The token 2 tokens previous (or an empty string if the second or first token)
 * The next token (or an empty string if the last token)
+* The token 2 tokens after (or an empty string if the last or second last token)
 * Whether the token is inside parentheses
-* Whether the token follows a comma
-* If the token is the first
 * If the token is capitalised
 * If the token is numeric